 Funny how that unwillingness to apply moral principles to nature, even from those who believe that there are sentient and even sapient forces within it, is an implicit admission of humans’ moral supremacy.

 Morality is human.
 Immorality is natural.
 When we divide ourselves into tribes based on skin color or ideas or some other ultimately meaningless distinction, and discriminate, oppress, and war against other tribes, we are acting in accordance with nature.
 When the strong slaughter the weak, or use them for their own advantage, we are merely enacting the law of survival of the fittest.
 When we invade land occupied by other humans, slaughter them and displace the survivors, and take all the natural resources for ourselves, we’re really not acting any differently than our fellow primates.
 Are these actions moral?
 Absolutely not.
 But they come from very natural instincts.
 Maybe we have the choice not to do these things.
-I’d like to think we do; the notion of an entirely deterministic existence is discouraging, to say the least.
+I’d like to think we do; the notion of an entirely deterministic existence is discouraging, to say the least, not to mention a disturbingly convenient cop-out for those who commit atrocities.
 I’d rather think it’s just because we’re also programmed to follow the path of least resistance, and trying to suppress our instincts is going to give a whole lot of resistance.
 But then I wonder why so many of our kind seem to take such delight in cruelty and destruction.
 I’m just going to say it: I think Evolution really fucked up with us.

 And that’s where the second determiner of our humanity comes into play: technology.